vibbits/training-material/topics/data-management-plans/tutorials/4-sharing-and-preserving-data/tutorial.md

 #### Verification

-TODO: adjust this part

-The Netherlands Code of Conduct for Academic Practice (VSNU) states that raw data from research must be kept available for a minimum of ten years.
-This statement is also included in the Utrecht University Policy framework for research data: 'Archived research data are to be retained for a minimum of ten years, commencing from the date that the research results are published.'
+For the FWO, the emphasis is on long-term data preservation and management.
+The data are targeted to be preserved for a period of at least five years from the end of the research.
+The DMP related questions in the application form are related to this central aspect.

 #### Reuse